ANATOMY OF A MICROPHONE

 The louder I speak, the more the diaphragm vibrates, and the stronger and larger the current.

 With so many people connected and communicating online, words like trending, buzzworthy, and viral — words used to describe pressure waves and the currents they create — are growing in popularity.
 The Internet has become a very powerful tool, one that can make a single person’s voice very, very loud.
+If we create enough buzz around topics and people, then it’s going to catch on and it eventually has these words used to describe them.

 ALL OF US ONLINE